Degree Fields

 In the last 2 years, most courses are in engineering, usually with a concentration in one branch.
 Metallurgical engineering students take courses such as Thermodynamics, Physical Metallurgy, Corrosion Engineering, Powder Metallurgy, Hydrometallurgy, and Electrometallurgy.

-Those interested in a career in metallurgical engineering should consider reviewing engineering programs that are accredited by ABET, Inc. If you choose to attend a program that is not ABET accredited, you should be sure that the university is regionally accredited.
-The following is a current list of all universities offering accredited degree programs in metallurgical engineering.
+Those interested in a career in metallurgical engineering should consider reviewing engineering programs that are accredited by ABET, Inc. If you choose to attend a program that is not ABET accredited, you should be sure that the university is regionally accredited

 Co-ops